How is a pension split in a divorce?

 How is an English pension shared after an overseas divorce?

-If you were divorced overseas but your spouse has a UK pension here you should contact us for legal advice on how to obtain a share of that pension.
+If you were divorced overseas, but your spouse has a UK pension here, you should contact us for legal advice on obtaining a share of that pension.
 Only a court in England and Wales can make a pension-sharing order for a pension held here.

-We have a number of expert London divorce lawyers with experience in representing and advising clients on all aspects of pension division and protection in divorce financial settlements.
+We have several expert London divorce lawyers with experience representing and advising clients on all aspects of pension division and protection in divorce financial settlements.
 We deal with both UK and overseas pensions.
 If you are overseas or outside London, we have high-speed video conferencing facilities and a full online service to ensure you are kept up-to-date and fully appraised of your case and legal options.

 A good starting point for clients who have initiated divorce proceedings or are planning to is to gather full and up-to-date valuations of all the pensions they and their partner have.
 The government provides a free forecast of state pensions, and the cash equivalent value of private schemes can be obtained by sending ‘Form P’ on the court service website to the provider.